 In partnership with the Ministry for Seniors and Accessibility, the Older Adult Centres’ Association of Ontario provides funding to OACAO member centres and Seniors Active Living Centres to develop, organize and implement Fairs for their specific communities.
 The Seniors Active Living Fairs are funded by the Ministry for Seniors and Accessibility and administered by the Older Adult Centres’ Association of Ontario under the Coordination of Lina Zita, OACAO Acting Fairs Coordinator.
 Lina can be contacted at 905-584-8125 or by email.

 Examples of past seminars include:

-- Advanced Care Planning; Frauds and Scams; Safe Medications; and The Seniors Guide, presented by the Ministry of Seniors Affairs
+- Advanced Care Planning; Frauds and Scams; Safe Medications; and The Seniors Guide, presented by the Ministry for Seniors and Accessibility

 - Aging Safely in the New Millennium, presented by Elder Abuse Ontario

 - Get Your Money! – Understanding Ontario’s Tax Credits and Benefits for Seniors, presented by the Ministry of Finance

 - Winter Driving for Seniors’; and The New Senior Driver License Renewal Program, presented by the Ministry of Transportation